-Neither a regular railroad retirement annuity (whether based on age and service or on disability) nor a supplemental annuity is payable for any month in which a retired employee, regardless of age, works for an employer covered under the Railroad Retirement Act, including labor organizations.
-This is true even if only one day's service is performed during the month, and includes local lodge compensation totaling \$25 or more for any calendar month.
-Regardless of the amount of salary, work by a local lodge or division secretary collecting insurance premiums is considered railroad work and, therefore, no annuity is payable for any month in which such activity occurs.
+Neither a regular railroad retirement annuity (whether based on age and service or on disability) nor a supplemental annuity is payable for any month in which a retired or disabled employee, regardless of age, works for an employer covered under the Railroad Retirement Act.
+This includes work for labor organizations.
+This is true even if the retired or disabled employee performed service for one day during the month, and includes local lodge compensation totaling \$25 or more for any calendar month.
+Regardless of the amount of salary, work by a local lodge or division secretary collecting insurance premiums is always considered railroad work and, therefore, no annuity is payable for any month in which such activity occurs.

-A spouse annuity is not payable for any month in which the employee's annuity is not payable, or for any month in which the spouse, regardless of age, works for an employer covered under the Railroad Retirement Act.
+No spouse annuity is payable in any month in which the employee's annuity is not payable, or for any month the spouse, regardless of age, works for an employer covered under the Railroad Retirement Act.
 A divorced spouse annuity is not payable for any month in which the divorced spouse, regardless of age, works for an employer covered under the Railroad Retirement Act.
 A divorced spouse can receive an annuity even if the employee has not retired, provided they have been divorced for at least 2 years, the employee and divorced spouse are at least age 62, and the employee is fully insured under the Social Security Act using combined railroad and social security earnings.
 A survivor annuity is not payable for any month the survivor works for an employer covered under the Railroad Retirement Act, regardless of the survivor's age.

-Also, like social security benefits, railroad retirement tier I benefits and vested dual benefits paid to employees, spouses and divorced spouses, and tier I, tier II and vested dual benefits paid to survivors, are subject to deductions if an annuitant's earnings exceed certain exempt amounts.
+Also, like social security benefits, railroad retirement tier I benefits paid to employees, spouses and divorced spouses, and tier I and tier II benefits paid to survivors, are subject to deductions if an annuitant's earnings exceed certain exempt amounts.
 These earnings deductions do not apply to those who have attained full social security retirement age.

-Full retirement age for employees and spouses ranges from age 65 for those born before 1938 to age 67 for those born in 1960 or later.
-Full retirement age for survivor annuitants ranges from age 65 for those born before 1940 to age 67 for those born in 1962 or later.
+Full retirement age for employees and spouses is age 66 for those born from 1943 through 1954 and gradually increases to age 67 for those born in 1960 or later.
+Full retirement age for survivor annuitants ranges from age 66 for those born from 1945 through 1956 to age 67 for those born in 1962 or later.

 Deductions for all annuitants, however, remain in effect for the months before the month of full retirement age during the calendar year of attainment.
 (The attainment of full retirement age does not mean an annuitant can return to work for an employer covered under the Railroad Retirement Act.
 As explained above, no annuity is payable for any month in which the annuitant works for a railroad employer, regardless of the annuitant's age).

-Additional deductions are assessed for retired employees and spouses who work for their last preretirement nonrailroad employer (see question 3 below).
-Also, special restrictions apply to disability annuitants (see questions 5 and 6 below).
+Additional deductions are assessed for retired employees and spouses who work for their last preretirement nonrailroad employer (see question 3).
+Also, special restrictions apply to disability annuitants (see questions 5 and 6).